Differentiable Uncalibrated Imaging: Implementation details

 For the implicit neural representation, we use the cosine of the view angle rather than the angle when creating the measurement coordinate.
-This encodes the circular nature of angular data and results in improved performance.
+This encodes the circular nature of angular data and improves performance.